 - Update your standard operating procedures to include security protocols

-- Invest in cyber attack prevention by hiring an IT expert or information security consultant to help arm your business against attacks
+- Hire an IT professional or information security consultant to help arm your business against attacks

-Thankfully, there are a few safeguards for cybercrime prevention.
+Thankfully, there are a few actions you can take to help protect yourself against cyber fraud.
 Get educated, then take the above steps to help better protect yourself and your business from the risk of cyber attacks.